 The area over which the stock is distributed has increased a little more since 2013, and it remains concentrated in Disko Bay, Vaigat and the Northern part of its range.
-Despite a decline over 2015, mean densities are high in Disko Bay and Vaigat, but is in 2016 a little below the 28-year mean.
-In almost all strata in the Offshore regions, densities decreased over 2015; was about 1.2 times lower the Northern regions, about 2.3 times lower in W3-W4 north, south, and west of Store Hellefiskebanke, 1.7 times lower in W5-W7 and is at 64% of its 27-year mean.
+Despite a decline over 2015, mean densities are high in Disko Bay and Vaigat, but is in 2017 at its serial mean.
+In almost all strata in the Offshore regions, densities increased over 2016; was about 1.2 times higher the Northern regions, about 2.3 times higher in W3-W4 north, south, and west of Store Hellefiskebanke, 2.9 times higher in W5-W7 and is over all and is at 102% of its serial mean.
 Densities are practically zero on the continental slope west of the banks all the way from Store Hellefiskebanke to Kap Farvel.

-The latitude index of the survey has declined from 2010 - 2015, irrupted by a s increase in 2014 and 2016.
-The North index remain stable owing to high proportion of biomass in Disko Bay 34.8 - 52% from 2012 - 2016, an and low proportion of biomass in the W - regions.
-Survey biomass from the northern (above 66°N) and inshore regions constitute almost 94% of the total offshore survey biomass.
+The latitude index of the survey has declined from 2010 - 2013, followed by and increase until 2016 and remain at comparable value in 2017.
+The North index remain stable owing to high proportion of biomass in the Northern regions and in Disko Bay & Vaigat, and lower proportion of biomass in the W- regions.
+Survey biomass from the northern (above 66° N) and inshore regions constitute almost 91% of the total offshore survey biomass.

 Since the late 1990s, the stock appears to be found in shallower water than before.
-Some large catches were made in shallow water in 2011- 15 but the 150-200m stratum yielded its highest proportion of biomass in 2015 (21.7%).
-Only 3% of the survey biomass were observed in the shallow water in 2016.
-Proportions, of the survey biomass slightly decreased over 2007 - 2011 in the central depths from 201 to 400m, but the depth index for the survey biomass increased about 21 meter to 288m over 2015.
+Some large catches were made in shallow water in 2011- 15 but the 150-200 m stratum yielded its highest proportion of biomass in 2015 (21.7%).
+Only 3% of the survey biomass was observed in the shallow water in 2016, but in 2017, shrimps seems to have moved to more shallow water (15%).
+Proportions, of the survey biomass slightly decreased over 2007 - 2011 in the central depths from 201 to 400 m, and the depth index for the survey biomass decreased about 6 meter to 282 over 2016.